alihamid996/encodec-interface-gradio/README.md

 Add your bot token and id and hash in config.py

 # TO-DO LIST:
--edit input and output functions so they could run real-time decompressing.
+-edit input and output functions so they could run real-time decompressing.\
--clean up the code, fix "parson json error"
+-clean up the code, fix "parson json error".\
--compare encodec and other famous algorithms.
+-compare encodec and other famous algorithms.\